Hardycore5/Database/README.md

 # Database
-introducing the repository as a personal learning journal dedicated to understanding how databases work, why they are important, and how they are used in the real world.
+Introducing the repository as a personal learning journal dedicated to understanding how databases work, why they are important, and how they are used in the real world.
 ## Progress Log
 - Day 1: Repository created.
 Beginning my database learning journey.